-The COVID-19 public health crisis has affected the museum's scheduled events for March, April, and May 2020.
-The March 14th MAAA theater trip to see Veils the Musical at the Nate Holden Performing Arts Center was canceled, and refunds will be issued to those who purchased their tickets from MAAA.
-The April 25th book signing with Terry McMillan for her latest novel It's Not All Down Hill From Here will be rescheduled for a later date.
-The MAAAEssential Senegal trip (May 16–25) has been canceled due to the international travel advisory issued by the U.S. State Department.
+The COVID-19 public health crisis affected the museum's scheduled events for March, April, and May 2020.
+The March 14th MAAA trip to see Veils the Musical at the Nate Holden Performing Arts Center was canceled, and refunds were issued to those who purchased their tickets from MAAA.
+The April 25th book signing with Terry McMillan for her latest novel It's Not All Down Hill From Here was also canceled.
+The MAAAEssential Senegal trip (May 16–25) was canceled in March due to the international travel advisory issued by the U.S. State Department, and the maximum possible refund was issued to all scheduled travelers.

 Private Event Rentals